-7. I create a nice living space for myself
+7. Create a nice living space for yourself

 My house is not the same anymore now my children aren’t there… But that’s no reason to live in a place that makes me sad!
 In my mind, I have to associate my home with somewhere I feel good.
 Redecorating, a change of wallpaper, DIY; taking care of the inside of my house makes me feel rejuvenated, even though I am alone.

-8. I maintain a good relationship with my ex-husband
+8. Maintain a good relationship with your ex-husband

-9. I establish a routine when they come and see me
+9. Establish a routine when they come and see you

-Having a snack and a drink, watching their favourite TV series or reading their favourite magazines are just some of the nice moments you can have with your children.
+Having a snack and a drink, watching their favorite TV series or reading their favorite magazines are just some nice moments you can have with your children.
 We will all eagerly look forward to these moments.
-They are enough to let you make the most of the time you have with your children and, at the same time, allow you to create nice memories.
+They are enough to let you make the most of the time you have with your children and, at the same time, allow you to create pleasant memories.

-10. I take a step back and embrace loneliness
+10. Take a step back and embrace loneliness

 It’s not often said, but being alone has its advantages!
 By being alone with my thoughts, I notice myself more and learn to get to know, and appreciate, the real me.
 And the cherry on the cake is that I am proud of coping.
 Managing fine without others means you will manage fine with others too, and I notice this through my more detached and peaceful attitude.